Innisfree (brand): Concept

 Innisfree uses the slogan "Clean Island, where clean nature and healthy beauty coexist happily".
 The brand concept emphasises nature and eco-friendly practices.

 Products

 Innisfree is South Korea's first all-natural brand, and many of the products' ingredients are sourced from Jeju Island.
-The company's products range from makeup to skin care products for women and for men.
-Innisfree's products include the Super Volcanic Pore Clay Mask, Olive Real Cleansing Foam, and the Wine Peeling Jelly Softener.
+The company's products range from makeup to skincare products for women and men.

-Innisfree's best-selling product worldwide is the Green Tea Seed Serum.

-In September 2020, Innisfree launched an anti-aging line, Black Tea Youth Enhancing, and expanded the line to the Singaporean market in January 2012.

 Spokespersons and models

 Innisfree has been endorsed by numerous celebrities since its launch in 2010.
 The brand's first model was Han Chae-young.
 Actresses Kim Tae-hee and Nam Sang-mi have also endorsed the brand.